Whiteknight/ParserObjects/docs/v6/parser_usage.md

 The `IParser` interface is the parent interface that all parsers must inherit.
 It offers very little functionality by itself.

-`IParser<TInput>` is a parser which can call `.Parse()` on an input of type `TInput` to return an `IResult`.
-Parsers which inherit this interface can match a pattern or rule, but may not necessarily produce meaningful output.
+`IParser<TInput>` is a parser which can call `.Parse()` on an input of type `TInput` to return an `Result`.
+Parsers which inherit this interface can match a pattern or rule, but may not necessarily produce meaningful output or may produce an output `object` without strong typing.
 When using this interface, the goal is typically to tell if the pattern matches or not, or to do a match without knowing the type of the output result.

-`IParser<TInput, TOutput>` is a parser which can call `.Parse()` on an input of type `TInput` and will return an `IResult<TOutput>`.
+`IParser<TInput, TOutput>` is a parser which can call `.Parse()` on an input of type `TInput` and will return an `Result<TOutput>`.
 This is more common than the `IParser<TInput>` type and should be preferred where possible because of the extra strong-typing.

-The `IMultiParser<TInput>` is a parser which can call `.Parse()` on an input to return an `IMultiResult`.
+The `IMultiParser<TInput>` is a parser which can call `.Parse()` on an input to return an `MultiResult`.
 Parsers which inherit this interface can match a pattern or rule, but may not necessarily produce meaningful output.
 When using this interface, the goal is typically to tell if the pattern matches or not, or to do a match without knowing the type of the output result.

-`IMultiParser<TInput, TOutput>` is a parser which can call `.Parse()` on an input and will return an `IMultiResult<TOutput>` of several possible parse results from the current position.
+`IMultiParser<TInput, TOutput>` is a parser which can call `.Parse()` on an input and will return an `MultiResult<TOutput>` of several possible parse results from the current position.

 ## Parser Invariants